ueberauth/guardian/README.md

 Secrets can be simple strings or more complicated `JOSE` secret schemes.

-The simplest way to use the JWT module is to provide a simple String. (`mix phx.gen.secret` works great)
+The simplest way to use the JWT module is to provide a simple String. (`mix guardian.gen.secret` works great)

 You can provide a system env string value by using `secret_key: {:system, "MY_TOKEN_SECRET"}` and setting the `MY_TOKEN_SECRET` in your environment.